Uncle Sam Says: “I’ll Give You 9 Tax-Friendly Reasons Why Now is Solar Time”

 But the truth many are starting to realize is that you can recover a huge portion of your initial solar power investment by taking advantage of various solar tax incentives.
 Some options vary state by state, but others are federal, meaning you get them no matter where you live.

 Here’s a rundown on 9 federal tax incentives (some are phasing out soon!) that make solar power a “must-buy now” decision – especially for farms and businesses.
-Click here for a partial list of local tax incentives in Georgia.
+Click here for a partial list of solar power tax incentives in Georgia.

 9 Solar Tax Incentives for Installing Solar Panels in your Home or Business This Year

 Sounds simple, and it is.
-The tax Form 5695 spells out the details, but the bottom line is, whatever your costs add up to during the course of your solar installation, you can get a 30% tax credit for them.
+The tax Form 5695 spells out the details, but the bottom line is, no matter the cost of your solar power installation, you can get a 26% tax credit for them.
 It’s called the Investment Tax Credit, or ITC.

 So if you spend $20,000 on new solar panels and a battery system, the next year you get a $6000 solar tax credit.
 Bank on it.